FiguraMC/Figura/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process
+## Development Process
 Note - do not merge upstream into your pr branch if a clean rebase is possible.

+1. Development happens on the default branch. ie; 1.20, etc
-1. Ensure the feature has not been denied and is in demand via the `📧丨mod-suggestions` channel in our [Discord](https://discord.gg/figuramc) or has the [Enhancment]([https://github.com/FiguraMC/Figura/labels/enhancement](https://github.com/FiguraMC/Figura/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement+)) tag in the Issues tab.
+2. Ensure the feature has not been denied and is in demand via the `📧丨mod-suggestions` channel in our [Discord](https://discord.gg/figuramc) or has the [Enhancement]([https://github.com/FiguraMC/Figura/labels/enhancement](https://github.com/FiguraMC/Figura/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement+)) tag in the Issues tab.

     OR: